C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 	### Notes: G.Df and G.Cf are not obtained automatically when a graph class instance is created as, if the fundamental matrices do not exist for your circuit / what is detected of your circuit then an error will be thrown.
 Thus these are obtained manually through G.getFundamentalMatrices().
+		 :Currently, the only supported components for the component matrix are resistors, inductors and capacitors.
+Therefore, to make use of the solving of this matrix equation, the circuit can only contain these components + sources.
+Further, if OCR does not identify these components correctly, the matrix equation and matrices will likely fail and throw an error.